Wildland-Urban Interface · Structural Defense · Patent Pending

 Every wildfire defense system in the market today delivers water into the air near your home — relying on droplets traveling through wind-driven fire conditions to find the surfaces they're meant to protect.

 Waterfall works differently.
-A concealed manifold at the ridge, hip, and eave lines releases a continuous, gravity-fed water sheet that travels down the roof and wall surfaces — clinging by surface tension, resistant to wind, and delivering saturation precisely where ember cast ignites.
+A concealed manifold system releases a continuous, gravity-fed water sheet that travels down the roof and wall surfaces — clinging by surface tension, resistant to wind, and delivering saturation precisely where ember cast ignites.

 The structures most at risk in a WUI fire event face 2 to 6+ hours of ember cast before the flame front ever arrives.
 Waterfall is designed for exactly that window.